shkurtagashi/EDArtifact_Detection/README.md

 ## Instructions

 The repository conntains the following items:
-- *EDArtifacts_Detection.ipynb*: is a jupyter notebook script that contains
+- *EDArtifacts_Detection.ipynb*: is a jupyter notebook script that contains step by step instructions to run the artifacts detection pipeline.
-- *SA_Detection.sav*: which contains the trained model for identifying shape artifacts in EDA.
+- *SA_Detection.sav*: contains the trained model for identifying shape artifacts in EDA.
 - *Data*: contains a sample EDA signal which is used to show how the script works.
-- *cvxEDA*: to decompos the EDA signal into the phasic and tonic component.
+- *cvxEDA*: is a python library used to decompose the EDA signal into the phasic and tonic components.

 ### To run artifacts detection please follow the steps in EDArtifacts_Detection.ipynb.